 The works proposed for this project are ways of seeing, interpreting and acting on the realities of the capitalist world.
 They seek to change the meanings and trajectories of contemporary life, through the poetical and critical interpretation of social and subjective memory, technological transformations, and changes in material, spiritual and ideological life.

-The works realized for this project will be placed in a Vending Machine device to be sold.
-The device will be installed in the Universe Palace, inside Beans & Dots – Cafe.
+The works realized for this project were placed in a Vending Machine device to be sold.
+The device was installed in the Universe Palace, inside Beans & Dots – Cafe.

 18.00 – Maximilian Lehner (AT), project presentation

 18.15 – Tatjana Macic (NL) – „Heterodox: the Stubborn Non-Archive”, Lecture